cterveen/bookrtf-7.x/README.md

 bookrtf-7.x is a Drupal 7 module that exports a Drupal book or book page to RTF format.
 The module was build to export books to something printable and readable as the printer friendly version isn't really reader firendly. bookrtf-7.x creates an A4 document of the book or book page that contains elements such as a front page, table of contents, page numbers, chapter references etc. The module integrates with anchor-7.x to make a page referenced index.
 The lay-out is customizable through CSS.

-The module can be considered an alpha version.
+The module can be considered an alpha version, but is being used and works well.
 The coding was not brought to standards.
+Some website specific parts are hardcoded.
 The RTF document was tested in Microsoft Word en Libre Office writer.
 Options are available.
 A (useful) help page is not available, but some details are in help.md.
 Internationalisation and localisation is not available.
 The module is not in the Drupal module repository.

-The project is currently being used and works well.
-Some website specific parts are however hardcoded and might need to be chaneged.
-Further development is not intended.
+No further development is intended.
 The module has been ported to Drupal 9.x: [bookexportrtf-9.x](https://github.com/cterveen/bookexportrtf-9.x).

 ## Installation